somnambulist-tech/project-manager/readme.md

 configuration defines what libraries and services make up the project and the repositories where they can be located.

 A library is a package / bundle that is used by multiple services.
-Typical libraries are things like API clients for the services.
+Typically libraries are things like API clients for the services but can include project skeletons or other repos.

 A service is an application that will be run within docker.
 Typically this will be a micro service, but it could be the data services, a web site etc. Essentially anything that will run in Docker.

 In the case of services; spm can provide an overview of what is currently running and what ports / domains have been exposed.
-This requires Docker be installed.
+This requires Docker CLI be installed.
+Provided your Docker environment is correctly configured, spm will work with remote docker hosts.

 To create a new project run: `spm project:create` or `spm create`.
 You will be prompted for the name (basically the folder the config will be stored in) and then if you have a remote